-One of the statutory tasks of the Unemployment Insurance Fund is to combat the shadow economy by monitoring the payment of unemployment insurance contributions.
+One of the statutory tasks of the Employment Fund is to combat the shadow economy by monitoring the payment of unemployment insurance contributions.
 Such supervision was previously carried out in cooperation with accident insurance companies.
-The setting and collection of unemployment insurance contributions were transferred to the Unemployment Insurance Fund at the beginning of 2013.
-Supervision of the payment of unemployment insurance contributions was transferred in full to the Unemployment Insurance Fund in late 2015.
+The setting and collection of unemployment insurance contributions were transferred to the Employment Fund at the beginning of 2013.
+Supervision of the payment of unemployment insurance contributions was transferred in full to the Employment Fund in late 2015.

 Not all employers are aware that they must insure their employees against occupational accidents and diseases.
 On the other hand, some deliberately neglect their duty in this regard.
 Payments imposed for this can be a nasty surprise for employers.
 Such fees could add up to tens of thousands of euros.